-- Continuous residence of at least 10 years – absences from the UK should not exceed 18 months in total during the 10 year period or six months in any one time; continuous residence is not interrupted if the applicant left the UK while holding a valid leave to remain and returned to the UK within six months with a valid leave to enter;
+- Absences from the UK should not exceed 18 months in total during the 10 year period or six months in any one time; continuous residence is not interrupted if the applicant left the UK while holding a valid leave to remain and returned to the UK within six months with a valid leave to enter; or where applicant left the UK after expiry of the visa but reapplied for entry clearance within 28 days of expiry and before 24 November 2016, and re-entered the UK within six months of leaving the country;

 - There are no considerations of public interest that would make grant of indefinite leave undesirable;